SDDC Surface Warrior selected as Dellamonica Award winner

-The U.S. Army Materiel Command recently awarded Lt.
+SCOTT AIR FORCE BASE, Ill. - The U.S. Army Materiel Command recently awarded Lt.
 Col. Scott Wyatt, from the Military Surface Deployment and Distribution Command’s 598th Transportation Brigade, the 2020 Louis Dellamonica Award.

-(Courtesy Illustration)
+The Dellamonica Award is presented to those personnel throughout the AMC enterprise who have shown the highest level of performance in leadership, innovation and dedication to the mission.

+Wyatt was nominated by his commander, Col. Joshua Hirsch, for being an exceptionally skilled transportation professional and consummate leader.

 |Date Taken: